thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 The first thing done is to check the shape of the dataframe: **(6819,96)**

 ### Null Values
 The second thing is to check if there are null values.
-Fortunately there aren't null values.
+This dataset has no null values.

 ### Balance
 Next it's important to check the balance of the dataset, because if there is a class that has more rows than the other the classification will have a good accuracy but it won't perform well on the minor class.